 Acrylic paint is a great way to get started painting because it has a lot of advantages, such as surface adaptability, short drying time, water solubility, and flexibility.
 As a result, this is the ideal paint for a beginner.

-Acrylic paint is a flexible medium; by watering down the paint, you can achieve the look and sound of a watercolor painting.
+Acrylic paint is a flexible paint.
+By watering down the paint, you can achieve the look and sound of a watercolor painting.
 Alternatively, you should thicken acrylic paint to achieve an effect comparable to oil-based paint.
 When you’ve perfected the use of acrylic paint, you can experiment with various types of acrylic paints, such as gels and pastes, to change the texture, brightness, and consistency of the paint.

 The drying time of acrylic paints is the most noticeable distinction in oil and acrylic paints.
 Because of the fast drying time, you can paint over previous layers without having to wait a long time for each layer to dry.
 Acrylic paint takes about 20 to 30 minutes to dry. you can check out How Long Does Acrylic Paint Take To Dry? to know more about it.

 However, the fast drying time has a disadvantage in that it prevents you from blending the paints directly on the canvas; you can extend the drying time by gently misting the paint with a spray bottle.
 You will keep the paint in a liquid state for longer by misting it.
 However, do not spray too much water, since this can allow the paint to drip.
 You may also use a tool called an extender to prolong the drying time of your acrylic paint.